Kent K. Chang

 Publications

-“Subversive Characters and Stereotyping Readers: Characterizing Queer Relationalities in TV Dialogues”
+“Subversive Characters and Stereotyping Readers: Characterizing Queer Relationalities with Dialogue-Based Relation Extraction”

 Kent K. Chang, Anna Ho, David Bamman (forthcoming 2024)